Housewife spared jail after bedbug poison kills girl who lived next door

 In a handwritten statement, Akter said she obtained the “anti-bedbug” product on the advice of her family but did not read the packaging.

-She said she “did not know the produced contained a dangerous poison”, saying she was “desperate after the landlord tried and failed to get rid of the infestation”.
+She said she “did not know the product contained a dangerous poison”, saying she was “desperate after the landlord tried and failed to get rid of the infestation”.

 She apologised to Fatiha’s family who had “paid the price” for her actions.